tamizhvendan/honeyeql/doc/filters.md

 # Filtering

 HoneyEQL supports filtering using the `:where` parameter.
-This parameter takes the value similar to HoneySQL's a `where` clause expect that instead of column name, we'll be using the attribute ident.
+This parameter takes the value similar to HoneySQL's a `where` clause except that instead of column name, we'll be using the attribute ident.

 ```clojure
 ; :eql.mode/lenient syntax